WEI-Joy/helloWorld/README.md

 # helloWorld
-to learn how to use github
+to learn how to use github in making a commit